ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

 <p>To use the license file, just add two parameters to your call of &apos;Set-OutlookSignatures.ps1&apos;:</p>
 <ul>
   <li>&apos;-BenefactorCircleFile&apos; with the path to your individualized license file</li>
-  <li>&apos;-BenefactorCircleId&apos; with your Benefactor Circle ID</li>
+  <li>&apos;-BenefactorCircleId&apos; with your <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle</span> ID</li>
 </ul>

 <h3 id="change-license-period">Extending or reducing a license period</h3>
 <p>A license period cannot be extended.
 Licenses are valid for one year, starting with the date the full payment is received, and do not auto-renew.</p>

-<p>To continue using Set-OutlookSignatures with Benefactor Circle benefits, just place a new order to receive a new license file.</p>
+<p>To continue using Set-OutlookSignatures with <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle</span> benefits, just place a new order to receive a new license file.</p>

 <p>You will be informed in advance that your license is about to expire.</p>